w3f/polkadot-wiki/docs/maintain-guides-society-kusama.md

 > **_NOTE:_**
 >
-> The maximum number of strikes you can have is 10 in Kusama.
+> The maximum number of strikes you can have is on Kusama is 10.

 The slashed funds (2 KSM currently) will be given to a random member who voted the same as the selected vote as a reward for participating in the vote.
 The reward is escrowed for some period of time - see below.

 #### Lock-up Time

 It would take the number of members of the society as the variable to determine how many blocks you have to wait in order to get the payout.
 The longest lock-up time is closer to 3 years.
-The formula is defined [in the society pallet](https://github.com/paritytech/substrate/blob/master/frame/society/) if you would like to have a look.
+The formula is defined [in the society pallet][substrate society] if you would like to have a look.

 Example: